-SI no. Query Reply (1) (2) (3) 65 expenditure? reference year may be apportioned based on reference period for data in block 3. telephone connection during last 30 days and no previous bills are available to give an idea about the The rental charges for the connection period will have to be necessarily paid and so pro rata rental charges for the connection days can be calculated.
+SI no. Query Reply (1) (2) (3) 65 irregular nature such as travelling expenditure?
+Irregular expenses incurred during reference year may be apportioned based on reference period for data in block 3.
+66 telephone connection during last 30 days and no previous bills are available to give an idea about the The rental charges for the connection period will have to be necessarily paid and so pro rata rental charges for the connection days can be calculated.
 Further, probing can be made as to the number of calls generally made on a day and on this basis likely telephone charges can be calculated adjusting the rentals.
-67 If the telephone is used for enterprises as well as for households, how the expenditure will be taken? made by household and enterprise may be recorded here.
-68 Whether bank draft charges/postal charges will be entered here or not?
+67 as well as for households, how the expenditure will be taken?
+Proportionate amount based on calls made by household and enterprise may be recorded here.
+68 charges will be entered here or not?
 Postal charges will be put in item 334 and bank charges in item 341.
 69 For brick manufacturing industry, salt is also used, against which item salt is to be taken?
 Salt is to be consider as a consumable stores and recorded in item 335.
-70 · • These are to be considered as raw materials in block 3, as the product can not be sold without these.
+70 1 These are to be considered as raw materials in block 3, as the product can not be sold without these.
 71 What is the consumable store?
 Things that lose their identity in the process of manufacturing and helps processing of raw material into final product.
-72 sends most of the packing materials cannot be given by the manager/ 73 Will the SSI registration fee for 5 years, paid prior to reference period, be apportioned for the reference period & noted?
+72 In a manufacturing unit, the proprietor sends most of the packing materials i.e., thread, label, wrapping paper, cartoon and the manager has no idea on the value. cannot be given by the manager/ 73 Will the SSI registration fee for 5 years, paid prior to reference period, be apportioned for the reference period & noted?
 74 If bribe is given in addition to license fees, whether that bribe amount is also be noted?
-75 In the case of damage while doing the job work and compensation given to customers whether these expenses are to be considered?
+75 In the case of damage while doing the job work and compensation given to customers whether these expenses are to be considered? -